cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ###### Assumptions

 1. Calculate a single hospital-level-process measure
-2. Have a User interface similar to Hospital Quality Reporting webpage
+2. Have a User Interface similar to Hospital Quality Reporting webpage
 3. MCT Host is platform agnostic
 4. It will connect to QI Core Compliant FHIR Server for mock reporting system
 5. It will connect to server with DEQM receiver capabilities as a mock receiving system
 6. It will use smart on FHIR or OAuth for authentication and authorization (NOTE: This is not implemented in the current prototype)
 7. The prototype will use synthetic data
 8. It will contain internal bundles of knowledge repository (measure specification support)
 9. It will contain internal bundles terminology service
 10. It will consider strategies for supporting bulk FHIR, but the prototype will use an API-based approach
 11. Hospitals with multiple locations operating under a single CCN will submit reports for all locations